Venus in Copper: Plot summary

 Luck seems to smile down on Falco.
 A slave, Hyacinthus arrives at Falco's apartment in Fountain Court to ask him to assist the Hortensii, a trio of nouveau riche freedmen.
 Hyacinthus also recommends a real estate agent to Falco named Cossus, who eventually gets Falco a new home.
 Falco agrees to visit the Hortensii, who live on the Pincian Hill.
 There, Sabina Pollia informs him that all of the Hortensii (Crepito, Felix, Novus and their wives) live together in the one house.
 Novus is the only one currently unwed and he is due to marry Severina Zotica, but Sabina Pollia informs Falco that she believes Severina plans to murder Novus.
 Falco chooses to investigate Sabina's claims.
-At the same time he also begins to hunt for a new apartment in which to live.
+At the same time he begins to hunt for a new apartment in which to live.

-During the course of the investigation, Falco is once more arrested and imprisoned in the Latumiae by Anacrites, who then brings forth his charges regarding the lead ingots (from the two novels preceding Venus in Copper) to Titus but Falco persuades Titus to free him, provided he repays whatever is owed for the lead to Emperor Vespasian, and is asked to undertake more work for the Palace.
+During the course of the investigation, Falco is once more arrested and imprisoned in the Latumiae by Anacrites, who brings forth his charges regarding the lead ingots (from the two novels preceding Venus in Copper) to Titus.
+Falco persuades Titus to free him, provided he repays whatever is owed for the lead to Emperor Vespasian, and is asked to undertake more work for the Palace.
 Falco agrees to be available provided he is paid for previous missions that have already been completed.
-This is agreed to by Titus, who then presents Falco with a huge turbot, which vexes Falco as he not only has to investigate Severina—but to find a suitable way of cooking the turbot as well!
+This is agreed to by Titus, who then presents Falco with a huge turbot, which vexes Falco as he not only has to investigate Severina but to find a suitable way of cooking the turbot as well.
 The arrival of the turbot becomes the cause of an impromptu party amongst friends and family of the Didii.
 Helena arrives, complete with baggage with which to move in with Falco, only to discover that she had not been invited to the party.
 Distraught, she attempts to leave, but is prevented by the arrival of another guest, who turns out to be none other than Titus and the Praetorian Guards, who have arrived to sample the fish.
 At the end of the party, Helena chooses to stay on with Falco.